ds-04/cobbler_reposync_check_script/README.md

 # cobbler_reposync_check_script
 Quick script to check cobbler reposync was completed.
 Nagios compatable.
+Could be improved, but does the job.

 Use ``call_cobbler_reposync.sh`` in a cronjob to wrap the reposync.
 Edit as needed.